paul891112/EST_FS24_Assignment03/03-messages/Documentation.md

 To test for correctness, when generating the input array list, the receiver and content of the message are merged to one string and kept in a seperate array list.
 This array is compared to the return list of processMessages().

+While changing the code, I try to only modify processMessages() because it is the only method under test.

 ## D. Comparisons